Highlights of the Program

 Danish Technological Institute

-- Validating carbon capture technologies through independent testing to support transition from pilot to commercial deployment
+- Validating carbon capture technologies through independent testing to support the transition from pilot to commercial deployment

 - Optimizing energy integration by balancing capture efficiency, heat recovery, and operational flexibility across applications